Multi-tenant design and reflections on Ameba Platform

 PodSelector

-When applying a tagging strategy similar to IAM ABAC, please note the following:
+When applying a tagging strategy similar to IAM ABAC, there are a few things to keep in mind:

 ameba.jp/protected=true